rmrf/dotconfig/README.md

 ### NVim Coding tips

-When setup new env, just scp the `~/.local/share/nvim` folder to new box
+- When setup new env, just scp the `~/.local/share/nvim` folder to new box
+- xxx.hurl, use `:HurlSetEnvFile` to indicate the env file

 ## Ghostty